TeamDman/OwO-Bot/README.md

 Commands are individual `.ts` files located in `/app/commands/`.\
 Each file exports a single command.\
 Use `OwO help` to get a list of commands.\
-Use `OwO help info <command>` to get more info about a specific command.
+Use `OwO help <command>` to get more info about a specific command.
 Both the name and aliases work for this.

 Some commands have 'routes' in addition to having parameters.\
 Example:\